 When it comes to property, especially joint property with multiple co-owners, pre-emption is a controversial issue.
 When combined with the prefix "pre," the Latin verb "emptum," meaning "buy or purchase," inevitably leads to the English phrase "first option to buy."
 In this article, we are going to learn about Pre-emption.
 It includes Pre-emption under Muslim and Hindu Law, its constitutional validity, and its associated rights.

-What is pre-emotion?
+What is pre-emption?

 An immovable property owner has the legal right to purchase another immovable property that has been sold to another party.
 The owner of an immovable property has the right to repurchase a neighbouring property sold to another party.
 This is called pre-emption.